neuphonic/pyneuphonic/README.md

 successfully been cloned with ID `<VOICE_ID>`."
 Once cloned, you can use this voice just like any of the standard voices when calling the TTS (Text-to-Speech) service.

-To see a list of all available voices, including cloned ones, use `client.voices.get()` as shown in the example a few sections above.
+To see a list of all available voices, including cloned ones, use `client.voices.list()` as shown in the example a few sections above.

 **Note:** Your voice reference clip must meet the following criteria: it should be at least 6